-HatMan follows Stuxnet and Industroyer/CrashOverride in specifically targeting devices found in industrial control system (ICS) environments, but surpasses both forerunners with the ability to directly interact with, remotely control, and compromise a safety system-a nearly unprecedented feat.
+HatMan follows Stuxnet and Industroyer/CrashOverride in specifically targeting devices found in industrial control system (ICS) environments, but the malware surpasses both forerunners with the ability to directly interact with, remotely control, and compromise a safety system-a nearly unprecedented feat.
 This section will discuss the malware's context, components, and capabilities at a reasonably high level.
-Refer to Section 5 for a deeper dive into the inner workings of the malware.
+The Technical Details section provides a deeper dive into the inner workings of the malware.

-4.1.
 Vulnerable Systems

 Triconex MP3008 main processor modules running firmware versions 10.0-10.4 are vulnerable to HatMan.
 Based on testing, versions earlier or later than this are not vulnerable to the analyzed malware sample as is; however, it is not known whether adjustments to the malware or exploitation of a different vulnerability might lead to a successful compromise of other versions of the firmware.
-This version of the hardware uses an MPC860 PowerPC processor, where newer Triconex safety systems are ARM-based; this means that a different version of the malware would be required to target newer Tricons.
+This version of the hardware uses an MPC860 PowerPC processor, whereas newer Triconex safety systems are ARM-based.
+This means that a different version of the malware would be required to target newer Tricons.

-4.2.
 Context: What are Safety Systems?

-Safety systems, also known as safety instrumented systems (SIS) or "safety PLCs (programmable logic controllers)," are specialized hardware-similar to traditional PLCs-with a strong emphasis on reliability and predictable failure.
-Unlike traditional PLCs, safety PLCs often have redundant components such as multiple main processors, watchdog capabilities to selfdiagnose anomalies, and robust failure detection on inputs and outputs.
-They are used to provide a way for a process to safely shut down when it has encountered unsafe operating conditions and to provide a high degree of safety and reliability, with important monitoring capabilities for process engineers.
-Though they are designed never to fail, they are also designed such that, were one to fail, it would fail in a predictable manner so that the worst-case scenario is known and planned for ahead of time.
+Safety systems-also known as safety instrumented systems (SIS) or safety programmable logic controllers (PLCs)-are specialized hardware, similar to traditional PLCs, with a strong emphasis on reliability and predictable failure.
+Unlike traditional PLCs, safety PLCs often have redundant components such as multiple main processors, watchdog capabilities to self-diagnose anomalies, and robust failure detection on inputs and outputs.
+Safety PLCs are used to provide a way for a process to safely shut down when it has encountered unsafe operating conditions and to provide a high degree of safety and reliability, with important monitoring capabilities for process engineers.
+Though designed never to fail, safety PLCs are also designed such that, were one to fail, it would fail in a predictable manner so that the worst-case scenario is known and planned for ahead of time.

-4.3.
 Overview of Operation